— Rostrevor Hotel

 The restaurants in St. Lawrence Gap are varied and sell Mexican, Bajan, Irish, Jamaican, English, Italian, American and Chinese food.
 The variety doesn’t stop with food; you can also hear Rock, Reggae, Calypso, R&B, Salsa and live music most nights of the week.

-The clubs feature top local bands playing a huge variety of music.
+The clubs feature top local bands playing a vast variety of music.
 You can jam to smooth reggae vibes or party to the latest music from international radio stations.

 The restaurants and street vendors can be visited day or night.
 Taxis eagerly line the street as water sports operators line the shore.